coder/docs/about.md

-Coder's pre-configured workspaces allow project organization members to define what language version and tooling are required to provide consistency across the organization and allow new members to onboard and contribute.
+Coder's pre-configured workspaces allow project organization members to define what language version and tooling are required to provide consistency across the organization and enable new members onboard and contribute.
 Developers focus on their projects and the end product, not on setup.

 These pre-configured workspaces are the foundation of Coder's _Dev Workspaces as Code_ paradigm, allowing a project's language and tooling dependencies to be